ibm-cloud-docs/vmware/install-evault-backup-client-vmware.md

 If the installation fails and rolls back, the installation log is in the `<Installation Failure directory>.`<br/>
 If it fails and does not roll back, the installation log is in the `<Installation Kit directory>`.<br/>

 Be sure that you are connected to the {{site.data.keyword.BluSoftlayer_full}} VPN to view the User Guide.
-For more information about connecting to the IBM Cloud VPN, see [Enable access to the IBM Cloud infrastructure private network](/docs/customer-portal?topic=customer-portal-getting-started#enable-private-network)).
+For more information about connecting to the IBM Cloud VPN, see [Getting started with IBM Cloud Virtual Private Networking](/docs/iaas-vpn?topic=iaas-vpn-getting-started)).